Jorstors/Slot-Machine/README.md

 ## Project Structure

 - **/assets/**: Contains the image files for the slot machine symbols.
+- **/node_modules/**: Contains all Node.js dependencies required for the console project to run, such as third-party libraries and modules.
 - **index.html**: The main HTML file for the browser version of the slot machine.
 - **style.css**: The CSS file for styling the browser slot machine.
 - **script.js**: The JavaScript file controlling the logic for the browser slot machine.